October 8-9, 2002

 No Miles No Map

-We did at least go out for a celebratory dinner once I’d unpacked the bike and got myself cleaned up, but since then it’s been like all my other visits of recent years.
-I have taken up my usual duties, spending one afternoon making a crockpot full of chili (something I’d been hankering for) and running a few errands.
+We did at least go out for a celebratory dinner once I’d unpacked the bike and got myself cleaned up, but since then it has been like all my other rather mundane visits of recent years.
+I have taken up my usual duties as chef and errand boy, spending one afternoon making a crockpot full of chili (something I’d been hankering for).
 I also did some of the driving when dad went to the V.A.
 Hospital down in Des Moines.
-It’s become a family tradition that whenever we happen to be in the capital city, we make a stop at the world famous Prairie Meadows Racetrack to play the slot machines, a priority that easily ranks up there with any visits to the doctor.
-Once again I had my usual miserable luck, but any lingering annoyance was soon erased by the warm glow of my completed bike adventure.
+Afterwards we made a stop at the world famous Prairie Meadows Racetrack to play the slot machines, a kind of family tradition whenever we are in the capital city.
+I had my usual miserable luck, but any lingering annoyance was soon erased by the warm glow of my completed bike adventure.

 The reason for dad’s visit to the V.A. are the memory troubles that have become noticeable the past few years (both he and mom are in their early seventies).
 He often loses the thread of conversations and cannot recall recent events.
 The family is concerned this might signal the onset of Alz-heimer’s, but there’s no way of testing for it outside of an autopsy.
 The V.A.’s initial prognosis, pending the blood work, is that there’s nothing wrong with him; he just needs to be eating more.
 Not sure how confident I am in that.